whimc/Barrelbot/readme.md

 ## Setting a success condition for a puzzle

-To set a puzzle’s success condition, stand near it and click Puzzle &gt; Set Success Condition.
+To set a puzzle’s success condition, stand near it and click Puzzle > Set Success Condition.
 Paste the command into chat, and replace the `“”` at the end with the success condition’s name.

 ## List of success conditions